ExchangeUnion/docs/XU-TechnicalPaper.md

 1.2.
 Project Intro
 ------------------
-This specification summarizes commonly agreed technical requirements for Exchange Union and thus should be referred to as “the bible” ;).
+This specification describes and summarizes commonly agreed technical requirements for Exchange Union and thus should be referred to as “the bible” ;).
 Exchange Union’s implementation is challenging and can only be achieved with support of a greater developer community.
 The decision was made to open-source all documentation and the entire code base and to prioritize building a developer community, while also engaging full-time open-source developers to contribute to the development effort.
 Strategic partnerships with relevant companies will be formed.
 The business model for funding development is based entirely on the XUC token, which is already in circulation and doesn’t require an ICO.

 ## 2. Product Description
-Exchange Union connects digital asset exchanges by way of a decentralized meta-exchange.
-It targets today's centralized exchanges as phase one "users" because they hold the majority of the trading user base and liquidity.
+We also call Exchange Union a *decentralized meta-exchange*, since it targets today's centralized exchanges as "users".
+This is because the majority of users use and will use centralized exchanges for convenience and thus the liquidity is with centralized exchanges.
 Furthermore, executing and maintaining Exchange Union’s technology, the XU node, is not expected to be suitable for personal or widespread usage in the near future.
 However, it is planned to further develop and simplify the technology and make it suitable for individual usage in the long-term.

 Simply put, Exchange Union’s vision is to offer individuals a choice to either: